 A disturbing PETA Asia investigation – the first of its kind – reveals that workers dragged, roughly handled, threw around, mutilated, and even cut the throats of fully conscious goats, some of whom cried out, in South Africa, the world's top mohair producer.
 This groundbreaking footage highlights just some of the abuse documented on all 12 of the angora goat farms the eyewitness visited.

-After talks with PETA UK, Arcadia Group – which owns Topshop – is the first international retailer to halt all production of items containing mohair and adopt an immediate ban on its use in all future collections across its eight brands.
-Gap Inc has also agreed to stop placing orders for products containing mohair after talks with PETA US.
+After talks with PETA, Arcadia Group – which owns Topshop – was the first international retailer to halt all production of items containing mohair and adopt an immediate ban on its use in all future collections across its eight brands.
+Gap also agreed to stop placing orders for products containing mohair after talks with PETA US.
 And Inditex, one of the world's largest clothing retailers and owner of Zara, will ban mohair from its seven apparel brands by 2020.
-H&M Group – including its eight brands – has decided that it will no longer source mohair, effective immediately.
+H&M group – including its eight brands – has decided that it will no longer source mohair, effective immediately.

-After hearing from thousands of PETA supporteres, Forever 21 made the business-savvy and compassionate decision to ban mohair and Anthropologie announced that as of March 2019, it "will not buy or produce products containing mohair."
+After hearing from thousands of PETA supporters, Forever 21 made the business-savvy and compassionate decision to ban mohair and Anthropologie announced that as of March 2019, it "will not buy or produce products containing mohair".
 The full list of brands that have confirmed to PETA and our international affiliates that they are or will be mohair-free can be found here.
-However, Levi's continues to sell mohair products.
+However, Free People continues to sell mohair products.

 Terrified and Crying Out

 Shearing is extremely stressful to goats, who are prey animals and therefore terrified of being pinned down, vulnerable, and completely defenceless.
 Goat kids who were being shorn for the first time cried out in fear.